JoselleAstrid/ram-watch-cheat-engine/README.md

 * The Lua scripts in this repository.
 Download the ZIP of this repository, and extract it somewhere on your computer.

-* Cheat Engine, a software that lets you read, scan, and manipulate memory values of running programs: http://www.cheatengine.org/ These scripts have mainly been tested with Cheat Engine 6.3 (64-bit version).
+* Cheat Engine, a software that lets you read, scan, and manipulate memory values of running programs: http://www.cheatengine.org/

+  * Go to the download page to find two different download options: an installer with a software recommendation, or a non-installable version.
+Of course, the latter will make things easier.

+  * These scripts have mainly been tested with Cheat Engine 6.3 (64-bit version).
 If you have problems getting the scripts to work on later versions, feel free to post a GitHub issue here.

 * A code editor that supports Lua syntax highlighting.
 I personally use JEdit or Notepad++.